robolyst/osquant/content/papers/dockerising-interactive-brokers-client-portal-api/index.md

 I have made a Docker container for the Client Portal API.
 The container makes running the web server as easy as executing one command.
 And you can use docker-compose to orchestrate your application and its dependencies.

 The container is light weight.
-As of this writing, the image is less than 70MBs!
+As of this writing, the image is less than 70 MB.

 Creating the image is a matter of downloading the portal, unzipping and running.
 The `Dockerfile` for this is: